Biography of Beatrix Potter

 1920: Death of Canon Hardwicke Rawnsley.

-1930: Buys the Monk Coniston Estate.
-Becomes the First Woman President of the Herdwick Sheep Breeders Association.
+1930: She buys the Monk Coniston Estate.
+She becomes the First Woman President of the Herdwick Sheep Breeders Association.

 1936: Beatrix Potter refuses an offer from Walt Disney to produce a film of Peter Rabbit.

 22nd December 1943, Castle Cottage, Sawrey, Cumbria, England of pneumonia.